Shaga-Matula/Mastermind_PG/README.md

 </figure>

 ### Website Structure
-The game is written on one page, that split into two sections and only one section will be visible at a time.
+The game is written on one page, that splits into two sections and only one section will be visible at a time.
 Game section and instructions (How to Play) section.
-Both are available large screens and small devices.
+Both are available on large screens and small devices.

 On small screens the orientation is disabled as the game is not supported on small landscape devices.
 When a user rotates the screen they will be presented with a clear visual explaining that this is not available and the user is instructed to rotate there device.